-Each corrective action request is followed up by the relevant A W Edwards Project Team Member, and recorded on part 3 of Corrective Action Request (SE4601).
+Each corrective action request is followed up by the relevant A W Edwards Project Team Member and recorded on part 3 of Corrective Action Request (SE4601) also on Hammertech.

 Non-Conforming product or materials will be quarantined and either returned to the supplier or disposed of.